conan-io/docs/integrations/cross_platform/yocto.rst

 Brief introduction to Yocto
 ===========================

-With these, the Yocto Project covers the needs of both system and application developers.
-When the Yocto Project is used as an integration environment for bootloaders, the Linux kernel, and user space applications, we refer to it as system development.
-For application development, the Yocto Project builds SDKs that enable the development of applications independently of the Yocto build system.

 Yocto supports several Linux host distributions and it also provides a way to install the correct version of these tools by either downloading a buildtools-tarball or building one on a supported machine.
 This allows virtually any Linux distribution to be able to run
 Yocto, and also makes sure that it will be possible to replicate your Yocto build system in the future.
 The Yocto Project build system also